Matthews-Research-Group/DeterminateNoduleModel/README.md

 # Description  #

-This archive contains all the scripts required to construct the model represented in Figure 1 of the paper, and perform the simulations described in the publication, and reproduce figures in the main context and supplemental information.
+This archive contains all the scripts required to construct the model and perform the simulations described in the publication, and reproduce figures in the main context and supplemental information.

 # Requirements #